ruleechen/selection-walker/README.md

-# selection rect
+# selection rectangle
-Javascript library for going through the specified web content with rules and apply the selections
+Javascript library for going through the specified web content with customized rules and apply the selections